DevExpress/ThemeBuilder/README.md

 Go to http://localhost:4200/.

 If you need a specific version of the `devextreme` package, change it in the package.json file.
 Note that the `devextreme-themebuilder` and `devextreme-angular` packages' version should also be the same.

+NOTE: The ThemeBuilder UI creates themes for the latest minor DevExtreme version.
+If you want to create a theme for a specific version, use the [ThemeBuilder CLI](https://js.devexpress.com/Documentation/Guide/Common/DevExtreme_CLI/#ThemeBuilder).